timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

-The easiest way to get started with building a custom supply chain is to copy one of the out of the box supply chains from the cluster, change the `metadata.name` and add an unique selector by e.g. adding a label to the `spec.selector` configuration.
+The easiest way to get started with building a custom supply chain is to copy one of the out-of-the-box supply chains from the cluster, change the `metadata.name`, and add a unique selector by e.g. adding a label to the `spec.selector` configuration.

 For this exercise, we will build one from scratch and discover the three ways of providing an implementation for a template:
-- Using a Kuberentes custom resource that is already available for the functionality we are looking for
+- Using a Kubernetes custom resource that is already available for the functionality we are looking for
 - Leverage a Kubernetes native CI/CD solution like Tekton to do the job, which is part of TAP
 - For more **complex and asynchronous functionalities**, we have to **implement our own [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/)**.

 You are invited to implement the custom supply chain yourself based on the information and basic templates which you have use to **avoid conflicts with other workshop sessions**.
-Due to the complexity, it's not part of the workshop as of rigth now to build a custom Kubernetes controller and therefore, we will just have a look at an example.
+Due to the complexity, it's not part of the workshop as of right now to build a custom Kubernetes Controller, and therefore, we will just have a look at an example.
 You can make the solution for a specific step visible by clicking on the **Solution sections**.

 Let's now start the implementation with the following supply chain skeleton.